Part 1 Pre-Seclusion Era

 The Potterverse is not like our world at all.
 It just plain does not share our history.

 It has taken thousands of years for our world to reach the point it has.
 And I cannot see any credible manner in which the Potterverse could have arrived at a point so apparently similar, when it did not start from the same place, or follow the same path.
-Rowling has quite deliberately excised our own history from her world, and had nothing coherent to put in its place but a series of silly jokes.
+Rowling has quite deliberately excised our history from her world, but had nothing coherent to put in its place but a series of silly jokes.

-But, in point of fact, from what we have been shown throughout the series, the Potterverse does not really seem to take place in anything even remotely parallel to our own world.
+However, in point of fact, from what we have been shown throughout the series, the Potterverse does not really seem to take place in anything even remotely parallel to our own world.
 Instead, it appears to occupy a very odd space located uneasily somewhere between Storybook Land and Toontown.

 • • • •